-Violence against women and family violence in Australia is prevalent, serious and an abuse of human rights.
+Sexual and family violence in Australia is prevalent, serious and an abuse of human rights.
 The impact on individuals, families and communities is devastating and the broader social and economic costs are staggering.

-But it doesn’t have to this way
+But it doesn’t have to be this way.

 We do this by: